DHTMLX/gantt-docs/data/desktop/specifying_columns.md

 Data mapping and templates
 ---------------------------------------

-By default, dhtmlxGantt populates the grid with data properties that correspond to the IDs of the columns.
+By default, dhtmlxGantt populates the grid with data properties that correspond to the names of the columns.
-For example, if you set for a column  **<code>id ="holder"</code>**, dhtmlxGantt will look for a such data property in the incoming JSON data.
-And if such a property exists, load it to the column.
+For example, if you set **name:"holder"** for a column, dhtmlxGantt will look for a such data property in the incoming JSON data, and if such a property exists, load it to the column.

+####Using templates for column data

-If you want to present in a column a mix of several data properties, use whatever id you want but set the data template with the **template** attribute of the api/gantt_columns_config.md parameter.
+If you want to present a mix of several data properties in a column, you can use any name for the column, but set the data template via the **template** attribute of the api/gantt_columns_config.md parameter.
+For instance, you can specify **name:"staff"** for a column and define a template function that will return the *holder* and *progress* data properties to be loaded into the column.

 ~~~js
 gantt.config.columns =  [